 – Learn more about sealife at Aqua World, an aquarium.

-Based in a buzzing area in walking distance to the centre and the beautiful beaches, this budget accommodation won’t break the bank but will make your holiday memorable.
+Based in a buzzing area in walking distance to the centre and the beautiful beaches, this budget accommodation won’t break the bank but will make your holiday in Rhodes memorable.

 Located down a quiet street, the apartment comes with air-con and a little kitchen to make refreshments.
 The local owners are very smiley and happy to help with recommendations.